Independent candidates in the 1999 Ontario provincial election

 There were a number of independent candidates in the 1999 Ontario provincial election, none of whom were elected.
-Some of these candidates have their own biography pages; information on others may be found here.

-This page also covers independent candidates who campaigned in by-elections between 1999 and 2003.

 Candidates

 Peterborough: Kenneth T. Burgess

 Kenneth T. Burgess was a school teacher in Toronto before moving to Peterborough and was the creator of a self-help teaching service.
 He was a perennial candidate, having run for public office on at least six occasions.
 He died in May 2001.

 He took the Peterborough County School Board to court in 1989, after the board appointed an unelected replacement to fill a vacancy.
 He argued that either a by-election should have been called, or he should have been appointed as the runner-up candidate from the last board election.
 (The chair of the board responded that the appointment of another applicant was appropriate and that a by-election would have been "extremely expensive.")
 Burgess was later convicted of forging some of the signatures on his nomination papers when he ran for school trustee again in the 1991 municipal election.
 Because of this conviction, he was barred from running for Mayor of Peterborough in 1997.

 Burgess was sixty-five years old during his final run for office in 2000.
 During this election, he called for the City of Peterborough to offer free land to create development and reduce business tax levels.
 Incumbent mayor Sylvia Sutherland dismissed this practice as being illegal in Ontario.

 He is not to be confused with Ken Burgess, a former mayor Brandon, Manitoba.